Frequently Asked Questions

 Do you disclose the companies that you survey for the monthly purchases report?

 The reporters are members of RTA and comprise 99.9% of all ties produced in North America.
 We do not disclose our members’ names to non-member companies.
 This is not a survey but rather data generated through our monthly member reporting process which is a compliance requirement to be a member.
-Please note that sometime this year this report will be subscription based and not available to the general public.
+Please note that this report is subject to become subscription based and not available to the general public.

 What is the history of treating wood ties?